An elevated St. Patrick’s Day cocktail—because anyone can put green food coloring in a pitcher of beer.

 Combine whiskey, crème de menthe, lemon juice and egg white in a cocktail shaker tin and shake vigorously without ice.
 Add ice after fully incorporated and frothy, then shake again to chill and dilute the drink.
 Double strain into a Collins glass filled with ice and top with club soda.
 Garnish with a mint sprig and enjoy!

-James Cleland is a mixologist “responsible for customer delight” at the Boardroom Spirits distillery in Lansdale, PA.
+James Cleland is a mixologist “responsible for customer delight” at the Boardroom Spirits distillery in Lansdale, PA, where Robert is an owner and where Irvine Spirits are proudly produced.
 Boardroom Spirits is devoted to making high-quality hand-crafted spirits in a sustainable manner.
 To learn more, click HERE.